huntdatacenter/docs/docs/README.md

 ::: danger NOTE
-All labs are now required to have upgraded to new agreements to adjust resources.
-All need to upgrade before 1 January 2022.
+All labs are now required to upgrade to new agreement structure to adjust resources and at the latest by 1 January 2022.

 [Click here to learn more](/services/services-model)
 :::